MicahElliott/mrswlf/README.md

 It makes LSBs (lateral) significantly worse, but reaching for `b` isn't nearly as bad as I had expected.
 And makes for a pretty easy `ph` alt.

 Another (optional) move here is putting `v` on top-index.
-It also eliminated the `v_l` trigram that had been feeling awkwardly scissory.
+It eliminated the scissory `v_l` trigram that had been feeling awkward.

 ```
 - x f V q   j P u y '